modeling-computation/covid-19_outbreak/README.md

 #### Abstract

 Background: The rapid spread of the coronavirus disease (COVID-19) pandemic has necessitated the development of predictive models to help healthcare providers prepare and respond to outbreaks more quickly and effectively, ultimately leading to better patient care.
-This study aimed to develop a machine learning (ML) method to detect early COVID-19 outbreaks or identify potential early outbreaks by analyzing epidemiological data in the Republic of Korea.
+Detecting outbreaks early and having warning systems in place are crucial for preventing and controlling the spread of epidemics.

-Objective: Our primary objective was to develop an ML-based method to predict the transmission trend of COVID-19 and propose a new approach for detecting the start time of new outbreaks, enabling timely response and efficient allocation of resources.
+Objective: This study aimed to propose a machine learning-based method to predict the transmission trend of COVID-19 and propose a new approach for detecting the start time of new outbreaks by analyzing epidemiological data in the Republic of Korea.

-Methods: We utilized various ML techniques to predict COVID-19 transmission trends and designed a new method to detect the start time of new outbreaks.
-To measure the change in the transmission trend, we constructed a risk index and label.
-The study employed ML techniques to detect the start time of new outbreaks based on Label 2, which was maintained for at least 14 days, and predicted labels to detect future transmission trends early.
+Methods: We developed a risk index to measure the change in the transmission trend.
+ML is applied to predict COVID-19 transmission trends, categorized into three labels (decrease (L0), maintain (L1), increase (L2)).
+We utilized Support Vector Machine (SVM), Random Forest (RF), and XGBoost (XGB) as machine learning (ML) techniques.
+To determine the optimal hyperparameters for these three models, we employed grid search methods.
+We proposed a new method for detecting the start time of new outbreaks based on Label 2, which was sustained for at least 14 days (i.e., the duration of maintenance).
 We compared the performance of different ML models to identify the most accurate approach for outbreak detection.
+We conducted sensitivity analysis for the duration of maintenance between 7 days and 28 days.

-Results: Our ML methods demonstrated high accuracy (over 90%) in estimating the classification of the transmission trend (Increase, Maintain, or Decrease).
-The proposed method accurately predicted the start time of new major outbreaks and provided a standard for predicting the start time of minor outbreaks.
-Among the ML models, the Random Forest classifier exhibited the highest accuracy in outbreak detection.
+Results: ML methods demonstrated high accuracy (over 93%) in estimating the classification of the transmission trends.
+Our proposed method was successful in accurately predicting the start time of new outbreaks, enabling us to detect a total of seven estimated outbreaks, while there were five reported outbreaks between March 2020 and October 2022 in Korea.
+It means that proposed method could detect minor outbreaks.
+Among the ML models, the RF and XGB classifier exhibited the highest accuracy in outbreak detection.

-Conclusions: The developed ML-based method offers an explainable standard for accurately predicting the start time of both major and minor outbreaks, enabling healthcare providers to respond more effectively to COVID-19 transmission.
-This method can contribute to the development of targeted prevention and control measures, facilitating better management of resources during the pandemic.
-By employing this approach, authorities can take timely action to mitigate the spread of the virus, ultimately improving patient care and reducing the burden on healthcare systems.
+Conclusions: The study highlights the strength of the method in accurately predicting the timing of an outbreak using an interpretable and explainable approach.
+It could provide a standard for predicting the start time of new outbreaks and detect future transmission trends.
+This method can contribute to the development of targeted prevention and control measures and enhance resource management during the pandemic.